aws-samples/network-access-analyzer-multi-account-analysis/README.md

 Step by step deployment and usage is provided via the NetworkAccessAnalyzerProcedure.md document.

+# Limitations

+Network Access Analyzer analyzes resources within a single account.
+Cross account dataflows are not currently processed at this time due to current limitations of the Network Access Analyzer service.
+(Future Network Access Analyzer roadmap item)

+# Technology stack

+VPC (Network Access Analyzer) / EC2 / S3 / SNS  / IAM / Python

+# Solution Architecture

+The architecture of this solution uses to assess environments is comprised of a few key components.

+An IAM Role (NAAEC2Role) is provisioned in an account where the EC2 based NAA analysis instance will be provisioned

+An EC2 instance is provisioned, the NAAEC2Role attached, and the EC2 instance prepared with all dependencies via EC2 UserData

+An IAM Role is (NAAExecRole) is provisioned in the Org root account, as well as all member accounts which allow for cross-account assume by the NAAEC2Role

+A Network Access Analyzer scope is deployed in each member account and is analyzed via bash script automation

+All findings are consolidated on the EC2 instance, processed, and uploaded to a S3 bucket which is created during the initial solution deployment.

+# Automation and scale

+Large scale deployment and automation are achieved through the use of bash scripting.
+The CLI capabilities of Network Access Analyzer are leveraged.

 # Example Output (Sanitized)

 **AWS Account list generation**